How to buy the best TV

 Organic LED (OLED) TVs – the screen technology widely considered the best for contrast and motion – start at about £1,500 for a 55-inch screen, but can stretch up to a few thousand.
 This type of premium TV is typically among the most expensive on the market, replacing plasma screens in recent years.

 Samsung is the market leader in TVs, followed closely by South Korean rival LG.
-Both have huge ranges going from cheap TVs to premium, big-screen sets costing thousands of pounds.
-Sony and Panasonic have comparatively smaller ranges, but offer a similar span of price and size.
+Both have huge ranges going from cheap TVs to high-end, big-screen sets costing thousands of pounds.
+Sony and Panasonic don't have the market share they used to, but they are far from being small brands.
+All four leading manufacturers release a similar number of TVs each year and they follow much the same trends when it comes to size, too.
+You won't find many 32- to 43-inch sets, but there's no shortage of TVs 50 inches and above.

-Aside from these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes fade somewhat in recent years.
-Finally, a big chunk of the market is taken up by cheap TVs from supermarkets and own brands, such as JVC (Currys) and Technika (Tesco).
+Aside from these four TV giants, there are various fringe brands, such as Toshiba, Sharp and Philips, who have all seen their fortunes fade somewhat in recent years, in the UK at least.
+A big chunk of the market is taken up by cheap TVs from supermarkets and own brands, such as JVC (Currys) and Technika (Tesco).
 These TVs are generally cheap, but the models we've tested usually lack quality.

 The low-cost of 4K sets means there isn't any reason to choose a full-HD set anymore.
-Even though there isn't a tonne of 4K content to watch, our research has found that the best 4K sets deliver better HD picture quality.
+Even though there isn't a tonne of 4K content to watch, our research has found that the best 4K sets deliver better HD picture quality than HD-only TVs

 You'll see some improvement in HD picture quality, but you need 4K Ultra-HD content to make full use of the technology.
 While it's limited to pay TV, streaming services and Ultra-HD Blu-rays for now, more and more is on its way in the coming years.
 Most Best Buy TVs are 4K Ultra-HD sets, so we recommend opting for the higher resolution if you're upgrading your TV.